ariga/atlas/doc/md/guides/mysql/functional-indexes.md

 |
 ```

 The cost has reduced down to 0.01!
-Index scan has used the index “functional_idx” in order to execute the query.
+The index scan has used the index "functional_idx" in order to execute the query.
 This is a significant improvement in performance compared to the scenarios above with an index on a column (unused) or no index at all (both of which cost 100000+ units).

-### Limitations:
+### Limitations
-1. Functional indexes can not be defined as primary keys.
+1. Functional indexes cannot be defined as primary keys.
 2. Any conditions, functions or expressions in the query other than the ones defined in the functional index will not make use of the functional index.
 Thus, one needs to create a functional index with the exact conditions, functions or expressions which are used by the query.

 ## Managing Functional Indexes is easy with Atlas​